 Clear Lake Development Strategy

 The Clear Lake area is a recently adopted expansion of Eugene’s Urban Growth Boundary (UGB) needed for additional jobs, parks, and schools.
-This expansion adds 924 acres of land to Eugene's UGB between the western edge of the city and the Eugene Airport.
+This expansion adds 924 acres of land to Eugene’s UGB between the western edge of the city and the Eugene Airport.
 The community envisions the Clear Lake area primarily as a green employment center offering large sites for low-impact manufacturing, light industrial uses, offices, commercial services, and health & technology uses.
-Also anticipated is a new Bethel School District elementary school and enhancements to Golden Gardens Park, a large community park adjacent to the existing Bethel neighborhood.
+A regional sports park is planned for Golden Gardens Park, a large community park adjacent to the existing Bethel neighborhood.
 Expansion of city infrastructure will provide roads, stormwater, and sewer services to these developments as they annex into the city.
 An area-wide green infrastructure system is planned to manage storm water, protect wetland and floodplain resources, and mitigate impacts to natural resources and the environment.

 This expansion is the largest since the original adoption of the UGB in 1982.
 The types of employment sites included in this expansion are an important strategy to support the Regional Prosperity Economic Development Plan and the city’s economic development goals.
 A comprehensive analysis of areas outside the current UGB revealed few areas that fit the needed criteria for such sites.

 The city is currently performing a fiscal analysis to determine potential methods to fund infrastructure improvements and city services for the area.